AIRI-Institute/GENA_LM/README.md

 ## Downstream tasks
-Our model dnalm-bert-base is tested on a multiple downstream tasks, such as promoter prediction.
-Its' performance is compared to previous SOTA results for those tasks
+Currently, dnalm-bert-base model has been finetuned  and tested on promoter prediction task.
+Its' performance is comparable to previous SOTA results.
+We plan to fine-tune and make available models for other downstream tasks in the near future.

 ### Promoter Prediction
 Performance of dnalm-bert-base is compared to